databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/60-optimize-table.md

 Databend's Time Travel feature relies on historical data.
 If you purge historical data from a table with the command `OPTIMIZE TABLE <your_table> PURGE` or `OPTIMIZE TABLE <your_table> ALL`, the table will not be eligible for time travel.
 The command removes all snapshots (except the most recent one) and their associated segments and block files.
 :::

-## What are snapshot, segment, and block?
+## What are Snapshot, Segment, and Block?

 Snapshot, segment, and block are the concepts Databend uses for data storage.
-Databend stores the tables' data in a hierarchical structure with them.
+Databend uses them to construct a hierarchical structure for storing table data.

 ![](../../../../../public/img/sql/storage-structure.PNG)